cover Nederlands

 Original: six pages with 10 depicted generative computer graphics.

 Original publicattion was in Dutch.
-Translation to English by ChatGPT-5, March 2026 and verified by Marc Marc
+Translation to English by ChatGPT-5, March 2026 and verified by Marc Marc.

-Historical Context Note by ChatGTP-5 at the end.
+Historical Context at the end.

 Marc Marc - MarcMarc MD artist - graphicBenten - graphic